gaurav-bhadane/Calculator/README.md

-# Basic Calculator App made Using HTML and CSS with functionality
+# Basic Calculator App made Using HTML and CSS with functionality for effortless calculations